mollywilliams/grace-notes.github.io/_topics/separation.md

 **Separate from Christians walking disorderly.**

-* [2 Thess.
-3:6] (https://www.biblegateway.com/passage/?search=2+Thess.+3%3A6), “_Now we command you, brethren, in the name of our Lord Jesus Christ, that ye withdraw yourselves from every brother that walketh disorderly, and not after the tradition which he received of us._”
+* 2 Thess.
+3:6, “_Now we command you, brethren, in the name of our Lord Jesus Christ, that ye withdraw yourselves from every brother that walketh disorderly, and not after the tradition which he received of us._”

 **Those who would not repent were excommunicated.**

-* [Matt.
-18:15-17] (https://www.biblegateway.com/passage/?search=Matt.+18%3A15-17), “_Moreover if thy brother shall trespass against thee, go and tell him his fault between thee and him alone: if he shall hear thee, thou hast gained thy brother.
+* Matt.
+18:15-17, “_Moreover if thy brother shall trespass against thee, go and tell him his fault between thee and him alone: if he shall hear thee, thou hast gained thy brother.
 But if he will not hear thee, then take with thee one or two more, that in the mouth of two or three witnesses every word may be established.
 And if he shall neglect to hear them, tell it unto the church: but if he neglect to hear the church, let him be unto thee as an heathen man and a publican._”

 *  [Titus 3:9–11] (https://www.biblegateway.com/passage/?search=Titus+3%3A9%E2%80%9311), “_But avoid foolish questions, and genealogies, and contentions, and strivings about the law; for they are unprofitable and vain.
 A man that is an heretic after the first and second admonition reject; knowing that he that is such is subverted, and sinneth, being condemned of himself._”

 **Separate from false teachers.**

-* [2 John 10] (https://www.biblegateway.com/passage/?search=2+John+10), “_If there come any unto you, and bring not this doctrine, receive him not into your house, neither bid him God speed:_”
+* 2 John 10, “_If there come any unto you, and bring not this doctrine, receive him not into your house, neither bid him God speed:_”

-* [Col. 2:8] (https://www.biblegateway.com/passage/?search=Col.+2%3A8), “_Beware lest any man spoil you through philosophy and vain deceit, after the tradition of men, after the rudiments of the world, and not after Christ._”
+* Col. 2:8, “_Beware lest any man spoil you through philosophy and vain deceit, after the tradition of men, after the rudiments of the world, and not after Christ._”

-* [Prov.
-19:27] (https://www.biblegateway.com/passage/?search=Prov.+19%3A27), “_Cease, my son, to hear the instruction that causeth to err from the words of knowledge._”
+* Prov.
+19:27, “_Cease, my son, to hear the instruction that causeth to err from the words of knowledge._”

-* [Prov.
-14:6-8] (https://www.biblegateway.com/passage/?search=Prov.+14%3A6-8), “_A scorner seeketh wisdom, and findeth it not: but knowledge is easy unto him that understandeth.
+* Prov.
+14:6-8, “_A scorner seeketh wisdom, and findeth it not: but knowledge is easy unto him that understandeth.
 Go from the presence of a foolish man, when thou perceivest not in him the lips of knowledge.
 The wisdom of the prudent is to understand his way, but the folly of fools is deceit._”

-* [Psalm 1:1] (https://www.biblegateway.com/passage/?search=Psalm+1%3A1), “_Blessed is the man that walketh not in the counsel of the ungodly, nor standeth in the way of sinners, nor sitteth in the seat of the scornful.
+* Psalm 1:1, “_Blessed is the man that walketh not in the counsel of the ungodly, nor standeth in the way of sinners, nor sitteth in the seat of the scornful.
 But his delight is in the law of the Lord; and in his law doth he meditate day and night._”

 **Separate from sinful activities of the unbeliever.**